cwarden45/DTC_Scripts/Genos_Exome/README.md

 **Compare Genos Exome Variants to Veritas WGS Variants**

 The set of variants provdied by Vertias comes from freebayes.
 In addition to having a different workflow, the formatting of the variant calls in the VCF file is different (freebayes will usually included adjacent bases).
-So, for the Vertias WGS variants, I am

 ### Other Notes ###

-Unless specified differently above, I used scripts / strategies described in the main  [My_Veritas_WGS](https://github.com/cwarden45/DNAseq_templates/edit/master/My_Veritas_WGS) page.
+Unless specified differently above, I used scripts / strategies described in the main [Veritas WGS](https://github.com/cwarden45/Veritas_WGS_Comparisons) page.